jamesmacfie/runn_python_ex/README.md

-# Python - creating a role in Runn
+# Python - creating a role or project in Runn

 This example repo exists only to show both a Python `int` and `float` being passed through to Runn's API where the API docs show that the incoming data must be of type